UmukoroG/Spacestagram/README.md

 I won't be using a log-inlog-out system to keep track of liked photos.
 I will be Local Storage to keep track of the users because there is not much to do once a user log in.

+I also need need to work on the API  as well as some image doesn't call due to certain url being an array of length 2 while some are just stand alone.